jstayton/jquery-marcopolo/README.md

 *   **required** _boolean_

     Whether to clear the input value when no selection is made from the results list.
-This happens when the input field is blurred, usually by clicking or tabbing out of the field.
+This happens when the input is blurred, usually by clicking or tabbing out of the field.

     _Default:_ false